raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the client SHOULD try to reconnect, to that service instance, or to another suitable service instance, if more than one is available.
 If reconnecting to the same service instance, the client MUST respect the indicated delay, if available, before attempting to reconnect.
+Clients should not attempt to randomize the delay;
+the server will randomly jitter the retry delay values it sends to client if this behavior is desired.

 If the service instance will only be out of service for a short maintenance period, it should use a value a little longer that the expected maintenance window.